-Are we to rely on a vision, much less than a prophecy through the voice of an angel or on chance or hidden meaning that this prerequisite site of the altar is in fact the site at which Isaac was offered by Abraham?
-No scholarly source exists directly stating King David’s selection of this location is one and the same.
+Are we to rely on a vision, much less than a prophecy through the voice of an angel or on chance or hidden meaning that David's altar is in fact the site at which Isaac was bound?
+Was David opportunistic?
+There are no scholarly sources that confirm King David’s selection as Akeida.
 For the past 2840 years from the time King Solomon built the first temple and its altar, people have simply believed the site to be precisely the true Akeida.
 How is it that the most holy site for Jews is identified with the feet of the angel of death?

 David struggled to find the site of the temple, for years he contended with Doeg over its location.
 Then he called on Achitofel to mitigate a threatened flood during construction of the Altar foundation.
-Did he not have a sign, an archaeological fingerprint, something to go on that was better than the feet of the angel of death and a prophecy of Gad to annul the plague that he caused?
+Did he not have a sign, an archaeological fingerprint, something to go on better than the feet of the angel of death and a prophecy of Gad to annul the plague that he caused?
 Did David know that the altar of Isaac was a prerequisite for the building of the Temple?
 David’s son Solomon built Jerusalem’s first temple based on the plans of his father.
-The missing ingredient in all this is the location of the altar of Isaac which is the essential item according Rambam and Halacha (Torah Law) for building a temple in Jerusalem.
+The missing ingredient in all this is the true location of the altar of Isaac's binding, which is the essential item according Rambam and Halacha (Torah Law) for building a temple in Jerusalem.
 So where is it?

-In numerous articles I have argued that the newly excavated site above the Gihon, on the neck mountains neck, where sacrificial worship and ceremony is now known to have taken place, is in fact the site of Isaac’s altar.
-Notwithstanding popular opinion, this site is likely to be the original site of Salem, Luz, Beit-El and Jerusalem as such it ought to be more seriously considered as the primary site King David did not identify.
+In numerous articles I have argued that the newly excavated Temple Zero complex above the Gihon, on the neck of the mountain, where sacrificial worship and ceremony is now known to have taken place, is in fact the site of the altar on which Isaac was bound.
+Notwithstanding popular opinion, this site is likely to be the original site of Salem, Luz, Beit-El, Zion and Jerusalem as such it ought to be more seriously considered as the primary site King David did not identify.